 4. Accelerated format that gets you to work faster

 Most accelerated programs can be completed in just one year.
-There is more emphasis on practical, work-ready skills—and less time spent studying theory and law.
+There is more emphasis on practical, job-ready skills—and less time spent studying theory or doing general education courses.

-At least 50% of our students across Canada study online.
+At least 50% of our students across Canada prefer to study online.
 The popularity of online college programs has skyrocketed in recent years.
 Health and safety training is no exception.

 Just remember: Ensure the online version still comes with an internship.
 The curriculum should be no different than the on-campus program.

-A few other points to keep in mind...
+6. A few other things to keep in mind...

-In addition to the features we’ve already covered, there are a few other things to consider when choosing a quality health and safety program.
+In addition to the features we’ve already covered, there are a few other things to consider when choosing a quality OHS program.

 ☑️ Classroom facilities